schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 ![](/assets/2017-03-25_10-24-13.png)

-\[Image 3.14.10: The blocks inside the Motion group\]
+\[Image 14.10: The blocks inside the Motion group\]

 Drag the Move block \(at the very top of the group\) and connect it to the Green flag trigger in the Script area.
 Click inside the text box of the Move block and change the value from "10" to "50".
 This value controls how far the Panda will move.
 Each step is tiny, so using the value "50" will cause the Panda to move further away from its starting point, and will make it easier to see the movement.
 Then, connect the "Say" block to the end of the program.
 The objective is to make the Panda move by 50 steps, and when it finishes, to say "Hello World!" for two seconds.

 ![](/assets/2017-03-25_10-24-54.png)

-\[Image 3.14.11: This program makes the Panda move and speak\]
+\[Image 14.11: This program makes the Panda move and speak\]

 Before you click on the Green flag, click on the Panda and drag it a bit to the left edge of the Sprite area.
 This will leave more available space to its right to move.
 OK, now click on the Green flag.
 See what happened?

 ![](/assets/2017-03-25_10-31-59.png)

-\[Image 3.14.12: The Panda moves 50 steps and then speaks!\]
+\[Image 14.12: The Panda moves 50 steps and then speaks!\]

 ---

-### Question 3.14.3

-Make Panda to do something more elaborate.
+**Exercise 14.3: **Make Panda to do something more elaborate.
 Get it to move by 50 steps, then to turn by 45 degrees, then to move by another 50 steps, and then make it say, "Hello World!".

 _Answer:_

 ![](/assets/2017-03-25_10-35-14.png)

-\[Image 3.14.13: This program makes the Panda move straight, turn, and speak\]
+\[Image 14.13: This program makes the Panda move straight, turn, and speak\]

 ---